lgatto/lgatto.github.io/_pages/cbio-who.md

   data.
 Thomas is now a PhD student at Max Planck Institute of Molecular Plant Physiology.

-- **Vicky Butt**, Part III student in Systems Biology, applying graph-based methods to study protein sub-cellular localisation.
-Vicky is now pursuing a PhD at King's College London.
+- **Victoria Carr**, Part III student in Systems Biology, applying graph-based methods to study protein sub-cellular localisation.
+Victoria is now pursuing a PhD at King's College London.